 Where to eat on Mafia Island on a budget

 Ibizza Inn has a nice restaurant.
 Although you will pay considerably more that the local restaurants, the food is to a higher standard and there is more variety.
+Meals are roughly 10,000TSH ($5).
 Plus they have a great bar/restaurant area sat in the forrest overlooking palm trees and the surrounding wildlife.
-They can be slow to serve so be patient or order in advance (especially if you want western food).
-It’s also a great place to grab a beer costing 2,500TSH (roughly $1.25)
+It’s also a great place to grab a beer costing 3000TSH (roughly $1.50).
+Soda costs 1000TSH (roughly $0.50).
+Ask to eat in the garden by candlelight where you have a good chance at spotting the bushbabies!

 Kilindoni has a number of local restaurants.
 I call them restaurants but really they are women who set up a small table and a couple of chairs in the market around lunch and dinner time.
 They only serve 1 meal (usually rice, chapatti, beans, chicken and sometimes chips).
 For a vegetarian meal I was charged 1,500TSH (roughly $0.75).
 I’m sure that this was the tourist price!
 Costing only 100TSH, chapatis make a tasty and cheap snack (roughly $0.05).